Farinata or socca is an easy recipe made by mixing chickpea flour and extra virgin olive oil, then baking it in the oven for about 20 minutes.

 - 3 tablespoons extra virgin olive oil

-- Add the oil to the baking sheet and spread it out evenly.You could use baking paper instead of oil on the baking sheet, but in that case, you'd have to add the oil to the batter.
-The thing is, a socca without oil is not going to be good.
+- Add olive oil to the baking sheet.You could use baking paper instead of oil on the baking sheet, but in that case, you'd have to add the oil to the batter.

-- Gently pour the chickpea batter into the center of the pan or skillet, but first over a spoon and not pour directly into the pan.
-Pouring directly from the bowl into the pan will displace the oil, and the socca will stick.
+- Gently pour the chickpea batter into the center of the tray, but first over a spoon and do not pour directly into the pan.

-- Bake at 480F (250C) for 10 minutes, then set your oven to grill mode and grill the farinata for another 10 minutes.
+- Bake at 480°F (250°C) for 10 minutes, then set your oven to broiler and broil the farinata for another 8-10 minutes.
 It should be well cooked, golden and crispy on top, and soft and smooth on the bottom.

-- Remove from oven, sprinkle with freshly ground black pepper and serve.Farinata is best eaten hot, right out of the oven.
+- Remove from oven, cut it, sprinkle it with salt, freshly ground black pepper, and serve.Farinata is best eaten hot, right out of the oven.

 If you liked this Italian farinata, you might also like: